-- A student and the supervisor(s) concerned will complete and submit Form RDC/2B as 'Notice of Intention to Take Thesis Examination' to the office concerned* via the DRC when the thesis is ready or nearly ready for examination.
+- A student and the supervisor(s) concerned will complete and submit Form GSB/2B as 'Notice of Intention to Take Thesis Examination' to the office concerned* via the DRC when the thesis is ready or nearly ready for examination.
 This notice is to be accompanied by a brief description of the thesis (or the work done).
 Upon receipt of the notice, the office concerned* shall set up a Board of Examiners (BoE).
 Students are advised to submit the notice well in advance of the intended thesis submission date so that the BoE is in place to examine the thesis upon its submission.

 - A student shall submit his/her thesis to the office concerned* after it has been approved by the Chief Supervisor.
-Upon the receipt of the duly signed Form RC/18, a student is required to submit an electronic copy of the thesis to the office concerned*.
+Upon the receipt of the duly signed Form GSB/18, a student is required to submit an electronic copy of the thesis to the office concerned*.
 The thesis must be presented in accordance with the Regulations on the Format and Presentation of Theses for Research Degrees.
 When the thesis is found acceptable by the BoE Chairman, the electronic copy of the thesis shall be sent to the office concerned*.